The Top 10 Accelerated JD Programs (2026)

 Cons

-The Top 3+3 JD Programs (BA to JD)
+The Top 3+3 Accelerated JD Programs (BA to JD)

 Cornell University Law School

-- Ranked in the top 10% of their class or cumulative GPA of ≥ 3.5 through 6 semesters
+- Academic standing: Top 10% of class or cumulative GPA of ≥ 3.8 through six semesters

 Gould School of Law – University of Southern California

-- All undergraduate degree requirements completed by end of junior year
+- All undergraduate degree requirements must be completed by the end of junior year

-- Deadline: January of the third year in college
+Deadline: January of the third year of undergraduate study

-USC students interested in the 3+3 program should first meet with their academic advisor to discuss the remaining degree requirements, then meet with the USC Gould Office of Undergraduate Law for an additional discussion on the likelihood of completing your degree in three years.
-Once eligibility is determined, you will be contacted by the 3+3 coordinator in the JD office of admissions.
+USC students interested in the 3+3 program must first meet with their academic advisor to confirm feasibility of three-year graduation.
+Students then meet with the USC Gould Office of Undergraduate Law for an additional eligibility assessment.
+Once approved, applicants are connected with the 3+3 coordinator in the JD admissions office for the next steps.

 Read: University of Southern California Gould School of Law: Program and Application Overview